For Solar Energy to Succeed, it Needs to Co-Exist with Agriculture

 The U.S. Department of Energy projects that 10.3 million acres of solar will be needed to decarbonize the nation’s electrical grid by mid-century, with 90 percent of the utility-scale solar capacity likely to be installed in rural communities.

 AFT recognizes the potential tension between deploying massive ground-mounted solar energy infrastructure and conserving our nation’s most productive farmland.
-To navigate this challenge, AFT is developing a “Smart Solar Siting” approach that seeks a dynamic and innovative middle ground.
+To navigate this challenge, AFT is developing an agriculture “Smart Solar Siting” approach that seeks a dynamic and innovative middle ground.

 With this thoughtful strategy: